grafana/agent/docs/rfcs/xxxx-river.md

 * Still wouldn't allow HCL to pass around functions as values
 * More tedious for developers to work with (they now have to exchange handles for values).
-* Requires extra logic for making sure resources that handles refer to don't leak.
+* Developers will have to deal with extra logic for handling stale handles, whereas arbitrary Go values would continue to exist until they've been garbage collected.

 [RFC-0004]: ./0004-agent-flow.md
 [HCL]: https://github.com/hashicorp/hcl